aymanapatel/blog/clppgqlaf000d09l3a38z4t8t.md

 ### Gotcha 2: Cardinality is where $$$ is to be saved

 While you have a TSDB; it makes the development and product team inclined with an urge to custom tags/fields.
-Well, there ain't any free lunch in terms of storage cost and also query execution time.
+Well, there ain't any free lunch in terms of storage cost and query execution time.
 Observability is both an art and science or which metric to measure.
 This [talk](https://www.youtube.com/watch?v=EmZ6wycniGs) gives a good framework for selecting the metrics.
 Metrics should be moved to buckets of heavily used, moderately used and least used along with cardinality data.
-Removing less used metric with high cardinality (more unique, dissimilar rows)
+Removing less used metrics with high cardinality (more unique, dissimilar rows)

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1701605461434/c317d3ba-916c-4066-ae17-d463cf3af000.png align="center")